 RevPar stands for revenue generated per available room.
 It is the key performance indicator (KPI) in the hotel industry and it’s considered more important than the occupancy rate.
 It takes into account the balance between occupancy and the average daily rate (ADR).

 In practice, it’s the simulation of the average daily rate in a full occupancy scenario.
-The higher is the RevPar, the more money you are gaining per room.
+The higher the RevPar, the more money you are gaining per room.
 It’s the hotel’s performance turned into money!

-This is the KPI the sales and the financial department should always keep an eye on.
-Not only to the hotel’s RevPar but also RevPar Index, which is an indicator to if your hotel is getting the expected market share amongst its Compset – more about the RevPar Index later on the text, keep reading it!
+This is the KPI that the sales and finance departments should always keep an eye on.
+Not only to the hotel’s RevPar but also the RevPar Index, which is an indicator of if your hotel is getting the expected market share amongst its Compset – more about the RevPar Index later on in the text, keep reading it!

 ⚠ Caution!!
 RevPar might be growing, but the hotel might be, in fact, not doing so well.

 Whoever is auditing the hotel finances (owner, General Manager, Revenue Manager) knows the importance of the balance between revenue and expenses.
-That’s why is imperative to understand that RevPar is only the first step to understand the hotel’s performance.
+That’s why it’s imperative to understand that RevPar is only the first step to understanding the hotel’s performance.

-There are two basics formulas to calculate RevPar.
-The first one, multiply your average daily rate (ADR) by your occupancy rate:
+There are two basic formulas to calculate RevPar.
+For the first one is to multiply your average daily rate (ADR) by your occupancy rate:

 RevPar = ADR x Occupancy Rate (%)

 Example: If you have occupancy at 60% and your ADR is $100, your RevPar will be $60.

-The second one is dividing the total number of rooms available in your hotel with the total revenue from the night.
+The second one is dividing the total number of rooms available in your hotel by the total revenue from the night.

 RevPar = Total revenue from the night / total number of rooms available.

 How does the traveler acquisition cost impact the hotel RevPar?

 A better way to understand the hotel’s performance is to adjust the RevPar to the expenses.
 For instance: imagine that your cost per room is $10,00.
 This is your fixed cost per room to keep it running.